Kept It Funky: Marlon Wayans Explains To Tiffany Haddish Why His Family Never Hired Her In Any Of Their Movies

 We need more people to keep it this REAL!

 Tiffany Haddish took on hosting duties as she filled in for Ellen this week and found out why Marlon Wayans has been passing her up in his films for years, despite auditioning.
 Tiffany’s history with the Wayans’ family goes back far.
-During the conversation, the 40-year-old funny woman recelled meeting Marlon and brother Shawn at a comedy camp she took part in during the late ’90s.
-Marlon recalled as they walked down memory lane, “you was loud even as a little kid.”
+During the conversation, the 40-year-old funny woman recalled meeting Marlon and brother Shawn at a comedy camp she took part in during the late ’90s.
+Marlon remembered as they walked down memory lane, “you was loud even as a little kid.”

-The conversation brought smiles to both Tiffany and Marlon, and they didn;t stop even when Tiffany asked Marlon candidly why he’s never hired her before.
+The conversation brought smiles to both Tiffany and Marlon, and they didn’t stop even when Tiffany asked Marlon candidly why he’s never hired her before.

 “I know we friends and I know you love me.
 I love you.
 You have helped me in so many different aspects in life, gave me some great advice.
 But this what I want to know.
 I have auditioned for so many of your movies, your family.
 Why do I never get cast?
 You even made a role, ‘Tiffany Haddish type.’
 I auditioned for myself!
 I auditioned to play me!”